Acquire Data in the Background with Live Plot Updates

 This example shows how to acquire data in the background using callbacks while MATLAB continues to run.

-acquire data from an NI 9205 device with ID
+acquire data from a microphone with ID

-cDAQ1Mod1 using the
+Audio1 using the

 ScansAvailableFcnCount property to trigger the function call